pr8kerl/f5er/README.md

 ### Authentication

 Big-IP devices allow authentication to the REST API using basic http authentication or using a proprietary token authentication.
-The default is to use the token auth method.
-To use only basic auth, you can set the token flag to false on the command line, in the config file, or using the F5_TOKEN environment variable.
+The default is to use basic auth method.
+To use token auth, you can set the token flag to true on the command line, in the config file, or using the F5_TOKEN environment variable.

 ```
-f5er --token=false show pool
+f5er --token=true show pool
-F5_TOKEN=fale f5er show pool
+F5_TOKEN=true f5er show pool
 ```

 ## Usage